Community of the Sisters of the Church: Current life and work

 Any woman who feels called to join the sisters must first apply to the order and then make several visits.
 Then she becomes an aspirant, then a novice, then makes promises to live as a junior sister for a few years before taking life vows.

 The Sisters of the Church are supported by an international network of associates, who pray for the sisters and give financial and other support for their ministries, which include parish and retreat work, counselling and the only centre in the Solomon Islands for abused women and children at Tenaru.

-Their most visible presence in recent years was when two sisters, one in Reeboks, sat in the sanctuary of Westminster Abbey during the wedding of the Duke and Duchess of Cambridge on 29 April 2012.
+Their most visible presence in recent years was when two sisters, one in Reeboks, sat in the sanctuary of Westminster Abbey during the wedding of the Prince and Princess of Wales on 29 April 2012.

 Structure

 The order is led by an elected Reverend Mother Superior, who has international responsibility for all houses and all sisters.
 The order is then divided into provinces, each of which has an elected provincial superior and assistant superior.
-Whilst individual provinces and even individual houses may set local regulations, there is a common rule of life throughout the order.
+While individual provinces and even individual houses may set local regulations, there is a common rule of life throughout the order.

 Australia

-Founded in 1892 and constituted in 1965, the province has convents at: